-- Identify a foreign seller and manufacturer(s) capable of participating in the program - Negotiate drug prices from the foreign seller/manufacturer that will yield savings under the program - Relabel and repackage the product - Provide logistics support in transporting the eligible drugs into the U.S., including customs clearance, ensuring all laboratory testing is complete, and that the product is trackable and traceable throughout the supply chain. - Distributing the imported eligible drugs to the end user (pharmacies dispensing on behalf of the state programs).
+- Work with Methapharm Inc. to import prescription drugs from Canada - Negotiate drug prices from Methapharm Inc./manufacturer that will yield savings under the program - Relabel and repackage the product - Provide logistics support in transporting the eligible drugs into the U.S., including customs clearance, ensuring all laboratory testing is complete, and that the product is trackable and traceable throughout the supply chain. - Distributing the imported eligible drugs to the end user (pharmacies dispensing on behalf of the state programs).